A Surface-confined Spiral State With the Double Period in the Cubic Chiral Helimagnet Cu$_2$OSeO$_3$: Results

-REXS in the Bragg geometry has been used to observe magnetic satellites of the anomalous (001) reflection \cite{langner2014coupled,zhang2017direct} (Figs.~\ref{fig1}d,e-II).
+\textit{\textbf{REXS at low-temperature in chiral cubic \ce{Cu2OSeO3}.}} REXS in the Bragg geometry has been used to observe magnetic satellites of the anomalous (001) reflection \cite{langner2014coupled,zhang2017direct} (Figs.~\ref{fig1}\textbf{d}, and bottom panel of \textbf{e}).
 This reflection is accessible at the Cu $L_3$ edge thanks to the large unit cell of \coso.
 Recently, REXS has been proven to be a very effective probe to uncover subtle features in the magnetism of \coso~\cite{zhang2018reciprocal,zhang2020robust,ukleev2022chiral}.
 The surface sensitivity of REXS provides us with an added layer of information, which remains invisible to other scattering probes, such as bulk-sensitive neutron scattering.
 As calculated by Zhang \textit{et al}., at the incident angle of 48$^\circ$ corresponding to the Bragg condition of (001) diffraction peak, the penetration depth of x-rays varies from $\sim30$\,nm to $\sim100$\,nm in \coso~depending on energy across the resonant $L_3$ edge \cite{zhang2018reciprocal}.
 This makes REXS an ultimate surface-sensitive technique.